 This easy dinner is ready in about 30 minutes and is a lean meal that is big on flavour, too!

-- Chicken - I've used boneless chicken breast here, but boneless chicken thighs will work just as well.
+- Chicken – I’ve used boneless chicken breast here, but boneless chicken thighs will work just as well (and is generally the most moist and tender option).

 - Tabbouleh grain – classic tabbouleh is made with bulgur, but any grain you like or have on hand will work just fine.
 I used quick-cooking farro here, which cooks up like pasta in boiling water and is ready in just 10 minutes!
 Barley, couscous or even brown rice could be used, as well.
 Simply cook according to the package directions, rinse in cold water and set aside or refrigerate, if making ahead.